-We report here on how our Members have performed their duties under Section 172(1) ('S.172') of the Companies Act 2006.
+We report here on how our Members have discharged their duties under Section 172 (1) of the Companies Act 2006.

-S.172 sets out a series of matters which the members must have regard to when performing their duty to promote the success of the Company for the benefit of its shareholders, including having regard to other stakeholders.
+S.172 (1) sets out a series of matters to which the Members must have regard to in performing their duty to promote the success of the Company for the benefit of its shareholders, which includes having regard to other stakeholders.

 Our Board considers it crucial that the Company maintains a reputation for high standards of business conduct.
-The Board is responsible for establishing, monitoring and upholding the culture, values, standards, ethics and reputation of the Company to ensure that our obligations to our stakeholders are met.
-The Board monitors adherence to our policies and compliance with local corporate governance requirements and is committed to acting where our business falls short of the standards we expect.
+The Board is responsible for monitoring and upholding the culture, values, standards, ethics and reputation of the Company to ensure that our obligations to our shareholders, customers and other stakeholders are met and Management drives the embedding of the desired culture throughout the organisation.
+The Board monitors adherence to our policies and compliance with local corporate governance requirements and is committed to acting where our businesses fall short of the standards we expect.

-Our Board is also focussed on the wider social context within which our businesses operate, including those issues related to climate change which are of fundamental importance to the planet's well-being.
+The Board is also focused on the wider social context within which our businesses operate, including those issues related to climate change which are of fundamental importance to the planet's well-being.